raquelj6437/communityconnect/README.md

 *Sissi* - In the next 24 hours I will continue to work on the wireframe and maybe start to think about the logo.

 *Adriana* - I will continue to look over HTML/CSS and begin the front-end, to hopefully have something acceptable and functional to present on Tuesday to the team.

+*Moonis* - In the next 24 hours, I shall continue working on my code and make changes as i see fit.

 #### Do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?